mapleland-276/mapleland-276/README.md

 - 👋 Hi, I’m @oMapleRay
-- 👀 Simple maths learner, no interests in papers
+- 👀 Simple maths learner, no interests in papers\
-- 🌱
-- 💞️ I’m looking to collaborate on ...
-- 📫 Please do not try to reach me
+- 📫 Please do not try to reach me.

 <!---
 oMapleRay/oMapleRay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.